amygdalama/blog-source/content/tutorials/phonebook.md

 ## 3.4 Handling Bad Arguments

-What happens if your program is given arguments that aren't supported?
-For example, try typing:
+What happens if your program isn't given any arguments?
+Try:

+    :::console
+    $ python phonebook.py
+    Traceback (most recent call last):
+      File "phonebook.py", line 69, in <module>
+        command = args.pop(0)   # the next arg will be the main command
+    IndexError: pop from empty list

+What if it's given an argument that isn't supported?

     :::console
     $ python phonebook.py cats